JessiPolanco/Scripts/README.md

 10.0.0.5  10.0.0.6
 We have installed the following Beats on these machines: Filebeat and Metricbeat

-These Beats allow us to collect the following information from each machine: Metricbeat helps with machine performance helps to alert the CPU stress to work more efficently. (stress test) Filebeat allows you to see changes within the log file, works with prospectors and
+These Beats allow us to collect the following information from each machine: Metricbeat helps with machine performance helps to alert the CPU stress to work more efficently. (stress test) Filebeat allows you to see changes within the log file, harvesting which is resposible for reading the consent of a file.
+Filebeat provides input to Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: